qmlbook/qmlbook/en/ch09/index.rst

 .. rubric:: A red shader

-Next we will add a shader, which displays a red rectangle.
-As we don't need the texture for this we remove the texture from the vertex shader.
+Next we will add a shader, which displays a red rectangle by providing for each fragment a red color value.

 .. literalinclude:: src/effects/redlense2.qml
     :start-after: M1>>
     :end-before: <<M1

-In the fragment shader we simply assign a *vec4(1.0, 0.0, 0.0, 1.0)* which represents a red color with full opacity (alpha=1.0) to the *gl_FragColor*.
+In the fragment shader we simply assign a *vec4(1.0, 0.0, 0.0, 1.0)* which represents a red color with full opacity (alpha=1.0) to the *gl_FragColor* for each fragment.

 .. figure:: assets/redlense2.png